racquesta/sampleLesson/README.md

 ##### Instructor Priorities/Prior Knowledge Requirements

 * Student should have a google account and be familiar with Google Drive.
-* Students should have a basic understanding of javascript functions, conditionals, and loops.
+* Students should have a basic understanding of javascript functions, variables, conditionals, and loops.

 ##### Instructor Notes